 The album comes to an end with the last song, Winter Sun.
 We want to give a shoutout to Iron Lungs for letting us review his album.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

-Let’s discuss the last three sins, our thoughts on Iron Lungs and their Heavier, Louder, Older, Wiser album.
+Let’s discuss the last three sins of Iron Lungs and their album, Heavier, Louder, Older, Wiser

 The Sixth Sin, The Artwork: